dantman/elite-vr-cockpit/Assets/Textures/Icons/README.md

 The icons used in Elite VR Cockpit come from various sources and are used under various licenses.

+## OpenVRLogo.png

+This is the proprietary OpenVR logo, used to reference the OpenVR API in the desktop view.

 ## Trash.svg

 * Author: Chunk Icons